 There are many types and sizes of outdoor kitchens.
 To determine what’s best for you, start by thinking through the use of your new addition.
 If you are primarily cooking for family or small gatherings, you may not need as much space and seating as you would if you regularly host large parties.
 If children are a mainstay, items like a pizza oven are a must, while an outdoor bar is always welcome when entertaining adults.
 Those planning to use their kitchen on a regular basis will want to consider a roof to protect the space from the rain, along with equipment—like a refrigerator, sink and trash receptacle—that makes it as convenient to cook outdoors as it is indoors.

 Once you’ve defined your allotted space and the purpose of your kitchen, you can outline your essential equipment needs and wish list.
 When it comes to appliances, invest in outdoor-rated stainless steel or ceramic equipment, which holds up best in all weather conditions.
 While a grill is usually the center of attention in an outdoor kitchen, a built-in smoker, flat-top, power-burner, and warming drawers also come in handy, especially if you’re entertaining.
 Before adding any items, consider the gas, electric, and waterline implications you will need to accommodate each piece.
-Also, make sure you leave plenty of room for counter space, which is something you’ll never regret having too much of.
+Also, make sure you leave plenty of room for counter space.

 Your kitchen should fit seamlessly into your outdoor living space.
 Based on the amount of equipment you plan to install, this can sometimes be a challenge.
 An open layout, like an L-shaped design, helps to maintain the flow of the area and can accommodate a number of styles, from modern to traditional.
 The look you choose should complement the exterior of your home and coordinate in color with the interior to create a cohesive aesthetic.
 One of the best ways to accomplish this is through your choice of countertop.
 At the top of today’s trends is concrete, which has a clean, contemporary look.
 The most durable options are natural stone and tile, both of which come in numerous colors and styles.
 Chairs, lighting, and decorative objects complete your space and make your outdoor kitchen a place to enjoy, relax, and entertain.